akoutsop1909/bsc-thesis/README.md

 <div align="center">
   <img width="300" alt="images" src="https://github.com/user-attachments/assets/5588d555-38ca-44f0-9246-1b40cb71d61f" />
 </div>

 # Big data analytics for electric vehicles in the smart grid
+As plug-in electric vehicle (PEV) adoption accelerates, uncoordinated charging habits during peak hours can cause power losses, overloads, and voltage fluctuations in smart grids.
+This thesis simulates the success rate (10% - 50%) of a hypothetical campaign encouraging consumers to charge their PEVs during off-peak hours to help balance grid load.
+Data analytics tools and descriptive statistics are used to manipulate data and visualize results.
+The findings show that even a slight shift in consumer behavior during peak hours can lead to a more balanced distribution of energy demand.

+## ⚙️ System Requirements
 This repository contains the CSV files and R scripts of the BSc thesis, ready to execute in R environment.
 To produce the graphs correctly, it is recommended to change the computer's region to the United States of America so R assigns dates in English (not in Greek).
 Alternatively, the link in the "about" section opens a google colab notebook (with links to other notebooks) to view the executed code and graphs as well as a brief description.

 The original CSV files can be found [here](https://data.nrel.gov/submissions/69).

-In summary, the BSc thesis investigated the energy demand of electric vehicles charging in the smart grid from simulation data in CSV format.
-Next, the load shifting strategy migrated the energy demand from peak to off-peak hours with varying success rates (10% - 50%).
-These rates refer to a theoretical campaign which would encourage consumers to charge their vehicles during off-peak hours.
-To manipulate data and visualize the results, data analytics tools and descriptive statistics were used.

-## The data
+## 📊 Data Sources
 * ```House.csv```: the energy demand of the houses (in Watt).
 * ```PEV_L1.csv```: the energy demand of vehicles charging with the L1 charging type (in Watt).
 * ```PEV_L2.csv```: the energy demand of vehicles charging with the L2 charging type (in Watt).